mhmatthall/notion-todo-sync/readme.md

 # notion-todo-sync
 Currently a very niche Python script for synchronising page properties for pages in my [Notion](https://notion.so/) to-do list, because Notion does not currently allow sub-grouping kanban boards by roll-ups (the bastards).
+I should make it clear that this definitely isn't reusable right now, but I thought it might be helpful for peeps to look at if they want to steal this and do similar.

 ## Files
 - `sandbox.ipynb` contains a sort of verbose version of the script that helps (me) understand what's going on